Golokganj: Transport

 There is an old railway-cum-road bridge (unused) constructed by the British government in 1901 under the inspection of British Engineers.
 Golokganj railway station is situated in the heart of Golakganj town which was constructed before the East Bengal Partition of 1905 by the British.
 There is the facility for online reservation of railway tickets.
 Railway services were resumed from 2011 and currently daily intercity trains between Guwahati and Dhubri, between Siliguri and Dhubri, another between Bongaigaon and New Jalpaiguri are plying.
 Also a tri weekly train between Silghat in Nagaon and Alipurduar in West Bengal are plying.Nearest airport named Rupsi airport is 15 km away from Golakganj town.
-Buses from Coochbehar and Siliguri are well connected from Golakganj town.
+Buses from Coochbehar, Siliguri and Guwahati are well connected from Golakganj town.

 Education

 There is an arts college named Chilarai College which was established in the year 1973.Now this college is upgraded to university and first university in dhubri district is going to held in golakganj town.There is a Basic Training Centre (TC) and a DIET centre, imparting professional training to fresh and in-service teachers.
 Physical infrastructure of a proposed Industrial Training Institute (ITI) had already been created and classes would be starting soon.
 There is a girls residential school Kasturba Gandhi Balika Vidayala.
-Further there is Chinmoi High School, Jagamohan Vidypeeth Higher Secondary School, Sankardeva Sishu Niketan, and Jatiyo Vidyalaya.
-Moreover, there is a Madrassa (Islamic Institution of education) named Rahamatganj Senior Madrassa which is the only institution of higher education for the Muslims of the place of Western Assam.
+Further there is Chinmoi High School, Jagamohan Vidypeeth Higher Secondary School, Sankardeva Sishu Vidya Niketan, Jatiyo Vidyalaya and Rahamatganj High School.